Akum Agency was hired as the Music Director for Littlegig 2018.

 • Create a platform to promote music exchanges between local and international artists, establishing a network with music events and initiatives in Southern Africa, on the continent and overseas.

-Azgo Festival Partnerships Azgo Festival is part of the African Music Festival Network (AMFN) and a founding member of the Southern African Music Festival Circuit (SAMFC), which encompasses Bushfire Festival (Swaziland), Sakifo (Reunion Island), HIFA (Zimbabwe) and Zakifo (South Africa).
+Azgo Festival Partnerships Azgo Festival is part of the African Music Festival Network (AMFN) and a founding member of the Igoda, which encompasses, DOADOA (Uganda), BAMFestival (South Africa), Bushfire Festival (Swaziland), Zakifo (South Africa) and Sakifo (Reunion Island).
+In addition to the festival, Jess Coordinated Azgo Dialogar.

 Azgo Dialogar In addition to our diverse music, film and dance program, Azgo hosts a dialogue and workshop program: focusing on arts and cultural management at the School of Communication & Arts (ECA) and Eduardo Mondlane University (UEM).